jj5/kickass-crypto/README.md

-After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing an 8 character hex encoded value, followed by a single pipe character, followed by the JSON, and then the padding.
-The library can then remove the JSON from its padding and take care of the rest of the decoding.
+After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing an 8 character hex encoded value, followed by a single pipe character, followed by a four character data encoding indicator ('json' or 'phps'), followed by a single pipe character, followed by the JSON (or PHP serialized data), and then the padding.
+The library can then extract the JSON/serialized data from its padding and take care of the rest of the decoding.

 ## JSON encoding and decoding